 Book Review for “A Botanist's Guide to Parties and Poisons” by Kate Khavari.
 Summary: "London, 1923.
 Newly minted research assistant Saffron Everleigh attends a dinner party for the University College of London.
 While she expects to engage in conversations about the university's large expedition to the Amazon, she doesn’t expect Mrs. Henry, one of the … Continue reading A Vine Intrigue.

-From "What I Loved" by Siri Hustvedt (inspired by a recent post by A Life in Books) to "The Beautiful Strangers" by Camille Di Maio.
+From “Sorrow and Bliss” by Meg Mason to “Queen of the Owls” by Barbara Linn Probst.
 This is a monthly link-up hosted by Kate at Books Are My Favourite and Best.
 Each month a book is chosen as a starting point and linked to six other books to form a chain.
-A book doesn’t need to … Continue reading TCL’s #6Degrees of Separation for July 4, 2020.
+A book doesn’t need to … Continue reading TCL’s #6Degrees of Separation for June 4, 2022.

-From “Normal People” by Sally Rooney to “The Behaviour of Moths” by Poppy Adams.
+From “True History of the Kelly Gang” by Peter Carey author to “The Children's Crusade” by Ann Packer.
 This is a monthly link-up hosted by Kate at Books Are My Favourite and Best.
 Each month a book is chosen as a starting point and linked to six other books to form a chain.
-A book … Continue reading TCL’s #6Degrees of Separation for June 6, 2020.
+A book … Continue reading TCL’s #6Degrees of Separation for May 7, 2022.